slviajero/tinybasic/examples/14games/README.md

 - Queen: queen.bas - try to move a queen on a chessboard
 - King: king.bas - a clone of Hamurabi, you are the king of an island
 - BlackJack: blackjk.bas - play blackjack, up to 7 players
+- Chomp: chomp.bas - avoid to eat the poissoned cockie, no computer player
+- Hangman: hangman.bas - guess a letter and be hanged step by step

 ## BASIC language features